ryan-james-thomas/gravimeter-interface/README.md

 r.callback = @TemperatureMeasurement;
 r.reset;r.start;
 ```
 and go get yourself a coffee as it automatically runs through 156 different sequences.

+This sequence also has an error checking section (the 'if' statement) which uses the imaging-analysis error RawImageData error checking to detect when an absorption image has not been taken properly.
+If an error has occurred, the method uses the ''RolloverCounter.decrement()' function to go back one step, and then immediately returns from the callback function.
+This re-runs the current iteration when an error occurs.
+For long runs where lots of time might be wasted if an error occurs and is unchecked, it is suggested that you add error checking functionality.